THIS DATE IN HISTORY: March 30

 1918: The Toronto Arenas defeat the Vancouver Millionaires 2-1 in the final game of their best-of-5 series to become the first NHL team to win the Stanley Cup.

-The leagues' differing rules present a problem: The NHL uses six players on the ice while the PCHA employs a rover as a seventh player.
+The different rules used by the leagues present a problem: The NHL uses six players on the ice while the PCHA employs a rover as a seventh player.
 An agreement is reached: PCHA rules will be used in even-numbered games, NHL rules employed in the odd-numbered games.

 The Millionaires win Games 2 and 4 playing seven a side.
 Toronto sweeps Games 1, 3 and 5 with one fewer player on the ice.